 Case management assists functionally impaired individuals to achieve and maintain independent living in the living arrangement of their choice.
 The service is provided until the recipient can no longer be served on the waiver.
 The case manager assists individuals to gain access to waiver and other formal/informal services.
 Case managers assist the client to explore and understand options, make informed choices, solve problems, and provide a link between community resources, qualified service providers, and the client.

 Case management requires the completion of a comprehensive assessment of needs, care planning, implementing care plan, monitoring, reassessing, and closure/termination of services.

-The participant will always have the option to choose an agency or independent case management provider.
+Recipients may choose an agency or independent case management provider.